stofey/CS2Fishing/README.md

 To actually run it you open Win PowerShell and navigate to the CS2Fish Folder you downloaded (```cd path/to/CS2Fish```) Then just type ```py main.py``` to execute and you should be good to go

+alot of this is yoinked from https://github.com/Pandaptable/galls but i couldnt get theirs to work